Quarterly Report of the Chief Executive Officer of ARPANSA - July to September 2018

 Transport of radioactive material

-ARPANSA endorsed three security plans for transport of radioactive material.
+ARPANSA endorsed three transport security plans for the transport of radioactive material.

-ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework.
-ARPANSA’s regulatory framework and radiation protection standards are based on international risk assessments and best practice.
-It strengthens ARPANSA’s engagement with domestic stakeholders in order to grow awareness and collaboration on national interests and policy objectives.
+ARPANSA’s international engagement provides the agency with the means of influencing the international radiation protection and nuclear safety and security framework, and for taking stock of international developments to ensure ARPANSA’s regulatory framework and radiation protection standards are based on international best practice.
 The following is a summary of key international engagement activities undertaken in this quarter.

-34th Meeting of the IAEA Transport Safety Standard Committee (TRANSSC) 10-13 July 2017, Vienna, Austria
+45th Meeting of the IAEA Waste Safety Standard Committee (WASSC) 2–5 July 2018, Vienna, Austria

 Details of directions given by the Minister